Who is eligible for KFH Personal Financing-i?

 How much does this personal loan cost?

-What do I need to apply for this personal loan?
+What document do I need to prepare?

 Can I pay my KFH Personal Loan off early?